Business English Course – Lesson 1: Giving Opinions in English

-Welcome back to Business English Pod for today’s lesson on presenting numbers in English.
+Welcome back to Business English Pod for today’s lesson on successfully completing a strategic negotiation.

 Listening Questions